MildJoke/CSE508_Winter2024_A1_2021165/README.md

-Removed ipynb and switched to python files and code is better displayed.
+Removed ipynb and switched to python files as the code is better displayed in this format.